 - Mama Bear/Papa Wolf: Attack the babies, and the adults will charge at you.

-Sleeper Bird / Blue Sleep Bird / Pale Sleep Bird / Thunder Bird
+Sleeper Bird / Blue Sleep Bird / Pale Sleep Bird / Gold Sleep Bird/ Thunder Bird

 A relatively small True Bird Wyvern which actually looks more like a bird than others of its subtype.
 Sporting orange feathers and and a nasty narcotic spit, Hypnocatrices are relatively pacifistic unless provoked.
-Frontier 1.5 features a purple-feathered subtype, and Frontier 3.0 a blue-plumed subtype, each stronger than the last.
-An even stronger relative with green skin and yellow feathers named Falnock was introduced in Frontier G.
+Frontier 1.5 features a purple-feathered subtype, Frontier 3.0 a silver-plumed subtype, and Frontier Z would release Zenith Hypnocatrice, an older far more violent individual that causes Deep Sleep status uses songs to cause nightmares, each stronger than the last.
+Online would release a gold-plumed Lone species.
+An even stronger relative with green skin and yellow feathers named Farunokku was introduced in Frontier G.